-Manage web access by using Edge for iOS and Android with Microsoft Intune
+Manage Microsoft Edge on iOS and Android with Intune

 Edge for iOS and Android is designed to enable users to browse the web and supports multi-identity.
 Users can add a work account, as well as a personal account, for browsing.
 There is complete separation between the two identities, which is like what is offered in other Microsoft mobile apps.

 This feature applies to:

 - Android 8.0 or later for enrolled devices and Android 9.0 or later for unenrolled devices

 Edge for iOS and Android doesn't consume settings that users set for the native browser on their devices, because Edge for iOS and Android can't access these settings.

 The richest and broadest protection capabilities for Microsoft 365 data are available when you subscribe to the Enterprise Mobility + Security suite, which includes Microsoft Intune and Azure Active Directory Premium features, such as conditional access.
 At a minimum, you will want to deploy a conditional access policy that only allows connectivity to Edge for iOS and Android from mobile devices and an Intune app protection policy that ensures the browsing experience is protected.

 New web clips (pinned web apps) on iOS devices will open in Edge for iOS and Android instead of the Intune Managed Browser when required to open in a protected browser.
 For older iOS web clips, you must re-target these web clips to ensure they open in Edge for iOS and Android rather than the Managed Browser.

 Organizations can use Azure AD Conditional Access policies to ensure that users can only access work or school content using Edge for iOS and Android.
 To do this, you will need a conditional access policy that targets all potential users.
 These policies are described in Conditional Access: Require approved client apps or app protection policy.